Mega-Fi/megafi-docs/landing/docs/auto-pools/automated-rebalancing.md

 Your liquidity position trails the current $ETH price as it decreases and goes out of range.
 It is suitable for bearish market trends so you can protect yourself against decreasing prices.

-#### Example: Trailing Rebalancing in Auto-Pools ($ETH/$USDC Pool) - Bear Mode
+#### Example: Trailing Rebalancing in Auto-Pools ($ETH/$USDm Pool) - Bear Mode

-Let's walk through a scenario using the $ETH/$USDC pool to understand how trailing rebalancing works in Bear Mode.
+Let's walk through a scenario using the $ETH/$USDm pool to understand how trailing rebalancing works in Bear Mode.

 **Intents You Setup Initially:**

 Price Range for strategy:
-- Minimum Price: 3100.56 $USDC per $ETH
+- Minimum Price: 3100.56 $USDm per $ETH
-- Maximum Price: 3210.44 $USDC per $ETH
+- Maximum Price: 3210.44 $USDm per $ETH

 Rebalance Triggers (Cushion):
-- Min Trigger: 2890.93 $USDC per $ETH
+- Min Trigger: 2890.93 $USDm per $ETH
-- Max Trigger: 3240.12 $USDC per $ETH
+- Max Trigger: 3240.12 $USDm per $ETH

 Current TWAP Price:
-- 3180.32 $USDC per $ETH
+- 3180.32 $USDm per $ETH

 **What Happens When the $ETH Price Decreases?**

-Let's say the price of $ETH falls to 2999.8 $USDC per $ETH.
+Let's say the price of $ETH falls to 2999.8 $USDm per $ETH.

 **Rebalancing Action:**
 The rebalancing mechanism adjusts the price range to trail just behind the new price.

-New Price Range: 3050.24 – 3199.33 $USDC per $ETH
+New Price Range: 3050.24 – 3199.33 $USDm per $ETH

 This ensures your liquidity is positioned optimally for the updated market price.

 ![Trailing Rebalancing - Price Decrease Step 1](img/decrease-1.png)

-**If $ETH's price continues to fall and touches the minimum rebalance trigger (2890.93 $USDC per $ETH):**
+**If $ETH's price continues to fall and touches the minimum rebalance trigger (2890.93 $USDm per $ETH):**

 **Rebalancing Execution:**
-The system swaps $USDC for $ETH, rebalancing your position automatically.
+The system swaps $USDm for $ETH, rebalancing your position automatically.

 ![Trailing Rebalancing - Price Decrease Step 2](img/decrease-2.png)

 **What Happens When the $ETH Price Rises Back?**

-If the price of $ETH rises back into the original price range (3100.56 – 3210.44 $USDC per $ETH):
+If the price of $ETH rises back into the original price range (3100.56 – 3210.44 $USDm per $ETH):

 **No Rebalancing Required:**
 The system does not take action since the price remains within the predefined range.
 Your liquidity stays intact without unnecessary adjustments.